romlarios/git-github.com-aospify-aospify/README.md

 # AOSPify
 A way to get an AOSP experience on Galaxy S8/S8+/Note 8, without root.
+- Warning: some features will be removed

 # Instructions
-Make sure you have `adb` from the Android Platform Tools installed and in your `PATH`.
+- Make sure you have `adb` from the Android Platform Tools installed and in your `PATH`.
+- Make sure you have enabled ADB from Developer Options on your device.
+- Make sure you have a backup keyboard installed (Gboard recommended).
+## After Process
+- Make sure you set your default dialer to Phone in Settings -> Apps -> More -> Default Apps -> Phone.
+- Make sure you grant Phone app all permissions it asks for.
+- Make sure you set your default messanger.
+- Make sure you set your default launcher.
+- (optional) Make sure to reinstall Contacts, Messages, Files GO, Calendar, Clock, Inbox/Gmail, Google Photos and give permissions to all of them.
+- Make sure your SMS and Phone calls can be send and received.

 ## Windows
  - Navigate to this folder from Windows Explorer.